liorosenman/flights_project/readme.md

 ## Unsuccessful sign-up should erase the airport_user too.

 # BUGS:
-    1. get_customer_by_username // structure of query does not match function result
+    1. get_customer_by_username // structure of query does not match function result // FIXED
 # ADDITIONS:
     1. In create a ticket - check if tickets left. // DONE
     2. Create airport_user before the 3 roles.